-The Retiree Value Plus Option is administered by three network/claims administrators - UnitedHealthcare (UHC), Aetna, and Blue Cross and Blue Shield of Texas.
+The RetireeValue Plus Option is administered by three network/claims administrators - UnitedHealthcare (UHC), Aetna, and Blue Cross and Blue Shield of Texas.

-When you enroll for the Retiree Value Plus Option, you have a choice among the three network/claims administrators.
+If you retired before November 1, 2012, when you enroll for the Retiree Value Plus Option, you have a choice among the three network/claims administrators.
 The administrator with the lowest employee contribution costs will be the preferred network/claims administrator for your state.
 You can choose a non-preferred network/claims administrator - called Tier 1 or Tier 2 - but you will pay more in employee contributions.
 The Tier 1 and Tier 2 non-preferred network/claims administrators will vary from state to state.
 For example, Aetna may be a Tier 1 non-preferred network/claims administrator in one state and a Tier 2 network/claims administrator in another.